6 slammin’ web copy tips to spellbind and convert more clients

 Now, you’re definitely talking to me.
 And I’ll probably read on because ‘How to’ suggests you provide the answer.

-It’s clear what you’re about and the subhead quickly confirms who this is aimed.
-‘Do’s and Dont’s’ built up my curiosity and fear.
+It’s clear what you’re about, and the subhead quickly confirms who the content is for.

 That was cruel, but clever.
 You got yourself a job, kid.

-Here are eight that you can adapt to your own needs today:
+Here are eight headline templates that you can adapt to your own needs today:

 Open with a conversation starter

-You’re feeling chuffed because you hit the sweet spot with you attention-grabbing headline.
-What now?
+So, you’re feeling chuffed because you hit the sweet spot with you attention-grabbing headline.

-People’s eyes are making their way down to your opening sentence, that’s what.
+People’s eyes are heading down to your opening sentence, that’s what.

 No pressure, of course.